Secure infrastructure with Zero Trust

 Vulnerability scans must be performed, and vulnerabilities remediated, according to prescribed organizational guidance.

-In order to measure and drive compliance to this minimal—or our expanded—baseline, we start with getting visibility at the Tenant level, and across your on-prem environments, by applying a Security Reader role across the Azure Tenant.
-With the Security Reader role in place, it can gain additional visibility through Microsoft Defender for Cloud and Azure Policies that can be used to apply industry baselines (e.g., Azure CIS, PCI, ISO 27001) or a custom baseline that your organization has defined.
+In order to measure and drive compliance to this minimal—or our expanded—baseline, we start with getting visibility at the Tenant level, and across your on-premises environments, by applying a Security Reader role across the Azure Tenant.
+With the Security Reader role in place, it can gain further visibility through Microsoft Defender for Cloud and Azure Policies that can be used to apply industry baselines (for example, Azure CIS, PCI, ISO 27001) or a custom baseline that your organization has defined.

 Permissions are managed manually across environments